 How to Grow Lady’s Bedstraw Herbs

-Once established, lady’s bedstraw will be drought tolerant.
+Once established, lady’s bedstraw will be drought-tolerant.
 However, the plant can spread like mad and become invasive.
-To keep it in check, try growing lady’s bedstraw in pots or at least in areas where the will not choke out other plants in the garden.
+To keep it in check, try growing lady’s bedstraw in pots or at least in areas where they will not choke out other plants in the garden.